 Readers of the occult are quick to point out the names of these cards aren't necessarily predicting a querent's fate.
-For example, pulling the Devil card doesn't mean a demonic presence is going to wreck havoc in your life, and the Death card doesn't mean you are going to drop dead in the next 24 hours.
+For example, pulling the Devil card doesn't mean a demonic presence is going to wreck havoc in your life, and the Death card doesn't mean you are going to dramatically perish in the next 24 hours.
 The scariest cards to see in a tarot spread are figurative and hold up a mirror to our inner demons, preparing us to make significant chances in our lives.

 The 10 Of Swords

 This dreary little number features a man face down with 10 swords plunged into his back.
 He has a red cape pulled back, and the sky above him is often black and foreboding.
 The 10 of Swords is definitely not a reassuring one to flip over.

 Traditionally, the card can be interpreted in a few ways, usually spanning somewhere between hitting rock bottom, feeling powerless or victimized, or being betrayed in some way.
 There is a silver lining to this theme of "bottoming out," or at least that's how some seers believe.
 There is nowhere to go but up from whatever situation the card is referencing, be it a sudden loss, natural diaster, money woes, or illness.

 However, the position of this card in your spread changes the interpretation of it.
 If the 10 of Swords lands in the "future" position of your spread, it's indicating you have yet to reach the worst of something, and you should prepare for potential upheaval or calamity.